Ranks of elliptic curves and deep neural networks: Neural network architectures and training procedure

 The models we employ are convolutional neural networks (CNN).
 CNN could be regarded as the composition of functions, so-called layers.
 Each layer is in principle composition of a fittable affine mapping and an element-wise nonlinear function.
 To detect and utilize any correlations in $a_p$ sequence inherent to our data, for the affine mapping we use 1D matrix convolutional operations, inspired by the success of 2D matrix convolutions in image classification task \cite{Krizhevsky2012}.
 The point is that all Mestre-Nagao sums inherently employ the same computation ``rule'' for each $a_p$, which we expect could be efficiently modeled by a matrix convolution operation.
 Thus, we can regard the training of a CNN as an optimization in the highly dimensional parameterized space of Mestre-Nagao like heuristics.

 Additionally, we use smaller fully connected neural networks (FCNN) for the classification of curves using only precomputed values of selected Nagao-Mestre sums and conductors.

 All described models are implemented in Python using the PyTorch library \cite{Paszke2019}.
+Our models training and evaluation code is available online \cite{githubrepo}.
 Models were trained using a server with dual Xeon 5218R CPUs (40 cores) equipped with 6 Nvidia Quadro RTX 5000 GPUs, each with 16\,GB of RAM.